Salim Kumar: Film career

 Salim Kumar appeared in a hip-hop number in Vineeth Srinivasan's album "Coffee @ MG Road - Palavattam" (2008).
 It was an instant hit and developed a cult following.

 Salim Kumar later ventured into direction, directing documentaries and feature-length dramas that were well received by critics.
 Karutha Joothan (2017), which is written and directed by Salim Kumar won the award for the Best Story at the 47th Kerala State Film Awards.
 His next directorial effort was Daivame Kaithozham K. Kumar Akanam (2018), starring Jayaram in the lead role.

 Personal life

 Kumar lives in North Paravur-Ernakulam District, in a house called "Laughing Villa".
 He and his wife Sunitha have two sons, Chandu and Aaromal.
 He is a member of Indian National Congress in Kerala.
 He has written a memoir called Ishwara Vazhakkillello.

 He conducts a mimicry troupe, Cochin Stallions, which introduced cine-serial actor Ramesh Pisharody and many other talents.
+His son Chandu acted in the film Manjummel Boys.